Robust inference with knockoffs: Introduction

-As argued in \cite{candes2016panning} and \cite{JansonPhD}, this ``shift'' of the burden of knowledge is interesting because we must recall that the object of inference is on how $Y$ relates to $X$, that is, on $\PYX$.
+As argued in \cite{candes2018panning} and \cite{JansonPhD}, this ``shift'' of the burden of knowledge is interesting because we must recall that the object of inference is on how $Y$ relates to $X$, that is, on $\PYX$.
 It is, therefore, a strong premise to posit the form of this relationship $\PYX$ a priori---and indeed, there are many applications in which we objectively do not have any understanding of how $Y$ depends on $X$.
 Further, the shift is also appropriate whenever we know much more about the distribution of $X$ than on the conditional distribution of $Y \, | \, X$.
 For instance, it is easy to imagine applications in which we have many unlabeled samples---samples of $X$---whereas it may be much harder to acquire labeled data or samples with a given value of the response $Y$.
 A typical example is offered by genetic studies, where we now have available hundreds of thousands or even millions of genotypes across many different populations.
 At the same time, it may be difficult to recruit patients with a given phenotype (the response variable $Y$), and therefore, we have substantially more data with which to estimate $\PX$ than $\PYX$.

 The ease with which we can gather information about $X$ does not imply that we know the distribution $\PX$ exactly, but we often do have substantial information about this distribution.
-Returning to our genetic example, it has been shown that the joint distribution of SNPs may be accurately modeled by hidden Markov models (see \cite{SetD01,ZetS02,QetL02,Li2003} for some early formulations), and there certainly is an abundance of genotype data to estimate the various model parameters; compare for instance the success of a variety of methods for genotype imputation \cite{MH10, HetA12} based on such models.
-The purpose of this paper, then, is precisely to investigate common situations of this kind, namely, what happens when we run model-X knockoffs and only assume {\em some} knowledge of the distribution of $X$ rather than exact knowledge.
+Returning to our genetic example, it has been shown that the joint distribution of SNPs may be accurately modeled by hidden Markov models (see \cite{SetD01,ZetS02,QetL02,Li2003} for some early formulations), and there certainly is an abundance of genotype data to estimate the various model parameters; compare for instance the success of a variety of methods for genotype imputation \citep{MH10, HetA12} based on such models.
+More generally, if a large amount of unlabeled data is available, the ``deep knockoffs'' methodology of \cite{romano2018deep} proposes using a deep generative model to generate knockoffs, subject to constraints that ensure that the knockoffs have approximately replicated the dependencies among the $X_j$'s.
+Empirically, they find that this method is extremely effective at producing knockoff distributions that successfully control the FDR.